LaunchCode-Education-Archived/csharp-web-development/src/chapters/inheritance/cat-classes.rst

    }

 Here, the ``base`` keyword allows the subclass to access the constructor from the base class.
-This call to the base class constructor must be on the constructor declaration.
+This call to the base class constructor must be on the constructor signature.
 In the case of ``HouseCat``, the subclass constructor extends the original constructor by setting an additional property, ``Name``.